The 7 best student loans for community college

 A major drawback of College Ave student loans is that they do not include eligibility information on their website, making it more difficult for students to know if they qualify.
 However, College Ave does offer the ability to prequalify with a soft credit check, allowing you to see what you may be eligible for before officially applying.

 How to find the best loan for community college

 The best student loan for students is almost always a federal student loan.
-If your community college qualifies for federal aid, apply for as much money through the federal government as you can before turning to private lenders.
+If your community college qualifies for federal aid, apply for as much money through the federal government as possible before turning to private lenders.

 Many lenders will fund any type of four-year degree program, though some only work with specific schools.
 Community colleges could be harder to find on lenders’ lists of approved schools, so double-check that your program is included when comparing lenders.
 You can often find a list of approved schools near the beginning of a lender’s prequalification form.

 Ultimately, the best loan for you is the one that can give you an affordable monthly payment and reasonable terms.
 You may prioritize APR, repayment terms or hardship protections, but keep an eye out for special promotions or unique features.